Pork Chop Suey

 Instructions

-- In a small mixing bowl whisk together chicken broth, soy sauce, garlic, and cornstarch; whisk until well combined and set aside.
+• Make the sauce.
+In a small mixing bowl, whisk together chicken broth, soy sauce, garlic, and cornstarch; whisk until well combined and set aside.

-- To the hot wok, add pork pieces and stir fry for about 4 to 5 minutes, or until browned on all sides and cooked through.
+• Cook the pork.
+To the hot wok, add pork pieces and stir fry for about 4 to 5 minutes or until browned on all sides and cooked through.
 Remove the pork from the wok and set aside.

-- Stir previously prepared sauce; add it to the wok and cook for 1 minute, or until thickened.
+• Add the sauce.
+Give the prepared sauce a quick stir, and then add it to the wok and cook for 1 minute or until thickened.

-- Add pork and pork juices back into wok and cook for 20 seconds, or until heated through.
+• Combine.
+Add the pork and pork juices back into the wok and cook for 20 seconds or until heated through.

 Nutrition